 What’s more, attending classes throughout pregnancy will help you get back in shape faster after childbirth.

 Our priority is your and your baby’s safety.
 As a precaution, if you want to attend beginners or intermediate classes when pregnant, we strongly recommend you wear a heart monitor during your sessions.
-You are welcome to bring your own; alternatively they are available to buy via our website or at Reception.
+You are welcome to bring your own; alternatively they are available to buy at Reception.

 If you’d like to continue with our standard classes, you will need to book a PreNatal Assessment PT by week 12 at the latest to help you learn the necessary modifications to your programme.